 Paying $3,000 in closing costs would save this homeowner more over the life of the loan, of course.

-The three strategies above should help you figure out whether a refinance is “worth it” based on the interest you can save.
+The three strategies above should help you figure out whether a refinance is worth it based on the amount of money you can save.

 But a refinance can help you with other financial goals, too — aside from just reducing your mortgage payments.

 Here are just a few good reasons to consider refinancing your mortgage:

 - Cancel mortgage insurance: You can use a refinance to get rid of mortgage insurance (either PMI or MIP) if you’ve built enough equity in the home

 - Refinance to a shorter term: You can pay off your home sooner by refinancing from a 30-year mortgage to a 15-year loan, or a less common loan term like a 10 or 20-year mortgage.
 Rates are usually lower, but your monthly payment will increase since you’re paying off the loan with fewer payments

 - Get out of an ARM and lock low rates: Adjustable-rate mortgages usually start with low rates, but they can spike later.
 Refinancing into a fixed-rate mortgage can help you lock in a low rate for the rest of your loan term